The Circular Economy Development Center

 Susan Renaud

-Director of Special Projects
+Managing Director of Engagement

 Susan has more than 20 years of experience in zero waste, circular economy, business sustainability, project management and design.
 Splitting her time between the public and private sectors, she worked for the City of Denver, City of Boulder and Boulder County in resource conservation roles where she developed circular pilot programs, managed Denver’s green business program and worked with stakeholders to translate sustainability goals to actionable plans.
 In the private sector, she worked for project management and design-build firms in New York, Arizona and Colorado.
 Susan holds bachelor’s degrees in Architecture and Spanish, a master’s in Urban and Regional Planning and a certificate in Business.